 - Beldum: a Steel and Psychic type, Beldum is weak against Ground, Ghost, Fire, and Dark type attacks.
 Either form of Giratina work well, as do Tyranitar or Gengar.

-Additionally, Jesse and James fulfil the requirements for beating two Team GO Rocket Grunts in Research tasks.
+Note: Jesse and James fulfill the requirements for beating two Team GO Rocket Grunts in Research tasks.

 Cliff is the first of the Team Go Rocket Executives and their counterpart to Team Mystic's Leader Blanche.
 Cliff brings in a team of three Pokémon with the second and third being chosen from a pool of different strong Shadow Pokémon.
 Fortunately, you can battle an Executive as many times as it takes to beat them.
 So, if you lose the first time, take note of which Pokémon fill those second and third slots and plan your next attack accordingly.

 - If he goes with Omastar, you'll want to exploit its double weakness against Grass types.
-Torterra, Venusaur, or Leafeon are good common counters, but Abomasnow, Roserade, or Ludicolo also work well.
+Torterra, Venusaur, or Leafeon are good common counters, but Abomasnow, Roserade, Ludicolo or Shiftry also work well.

 If Electivire is in Cliff's second slot, its only weakness is against Ground, and its movepool includes a lot of potential for super effective damage to its counters.
-Good counters include Swampert, Garchomp, Rhyperior, Groudon, Gliscor, or Giratina Origin Forme.
+Good counters include Swampert, Garchomp, Rhyperior, Groudon, Gliscor, Golurk, or Giratina.

 - Swampert could be in Cliff's third slot, in which case Venusaur, Meganium, or Leafeon will do well, but you could also rely on a Torterra or Shiftry.

 - Torterra can also be Cliff's third Pokémon.
 A Grass and Ground type with an interesting movepool, your best counters here are Heatran, Blaziken, Togekiss, or Dialga.